 How to Rename Coterminal Angles

-Any angle can have many, many descriptions in terms of angle measures, because an angle measure is equivalent to the measures of its coterminal angles.
+Any angle can have many, many descriptions in terms of angle measures, because an angle is equivalent to its coterminal angles.
 The most frequently used positive angle measures are those that measure between 0 and 360 degrees.
 Rules for coterminal angles involve adding or subtracting rotations (or multiples of 360 degrees).

 The first equation that follows shows what happens when you add a full rotation over and over.
 The second shows what happens when you subtract a full rotation many times.
 The results are all coterminal angles.